weaviate/weaviate-io/developers/integrations/data-platforms/spark/index.md

 Learn more about the connector in the [Weaviate Spark connector repository](https://github.com/weaviate/spark-connector).

+### Databricks and Weaviate
+[Databricks](https://www.databricks.com/) is a data intelligence platform that unifies data, AI and governance on the lakehouse.
+You can ingest Spark data structures from Databricks into Weaviate using the Weaviate Spark connector.

+Databricks' Foundation Model APIs can be called directly from Weaviate, allowing you to use models hosted on the Databricks platform through the [`text2vec-databricks`](/developers/weaviate/model-providers/databricks/embeddings) and [`generative-databricks`](/developers/weaviate/model-providers/databricks/generative) modules.

 ## Our Resources
 The resources are broken into two categories:
 1. [**Hands on Learning**](#hands-on-learning): Build your technical understanding with end-to-end tutorials.